-The word Armageddon comes from a Hebrew word Har-Magedone, which means “Mount Megiddo.”
 The valley of Armageddon (60 miles from Jerusalem) was famous for two great victories in Israel’s history: 1) Barak’s victory over the Canaanites (Judges 4:15) and 2) Gideon’s victory over the Midianites (Judges 7).
-Because of this history, the valley of Armageddon became a symbol of the final conflict between God and the forces of evil.
+Because of this history, the valley of Armageddon became a symbol of the final conflict between God and Satan.

 The word “Armageddon” appears only once in the Bible.
 It is found in Revelation 16, describing the falling of the seven last plagues.
 At the very end, the devil will be very angry with God’s people that keep His commandments and have His testimony: “And the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ” (Revelation 12:17).